 How can schools and colleges continue education and encourage learning from home?

-Everyone is saying – take everything online!
-Churches and businesses have had great success with social media platforms, workflow software and video calling for meetings.
+Everyone is saying – to take everything online!
+Churches and businesses have had great success with social media platforms, workflow software, and video calling for meetings.
 The whole nine yards.

 But hang on a second! 🛑

 Schools and colleges are different though – it’s not just moving a small team of people to an online platform.
 It’s thinking of ways to *consistently* help hundreds (and sometimes thousands) of students continue their education during this time.

 So video calling might be great but with hundreds of students – it’s a huge task and there probably won’t be enough time to get to everyone.

 Here are some suggestions on how to continue education 👇

 #1 Create a Microsoft PowerPoint with a voice-over or video